tech-procurement/book/content/chapters/the-rules.md

 ### FITARA

-To those of us who work in Federal procurement every day, FITARA was a huge game changer.
+To those of us who work in federal procurement every day, FITARA was a huge game changer.
 Leading up to its passage as part of the National Defense Authorization Act in 2014, there was endless lobbying, jockeying for position, and speculation about what it would mean for how the government buys IT.
 In the end, as with most procurement legislation, it contained ambitious goals and left the specifics to be ironed out by Executive Branch components.
 Unlike most legislation, FITARA had teeth and it has worked to transform cultures and save billions.

 Technology changes quickly.
 The government does not.
 Of the approximately $70 billion the government spent on information technology (IT) in Fiscal Year (FY) 2013, about half went to maintaining legacy systems.
 Capabilities and functions were duplicated across agencies and within agencies.
 There was very little central management and very little strategic investment planning.
 There was no way to tell if the money being spent resulted in any benefit to the taxpayer.
 The 1996 Clinger-Cohen Act tried to address some of this, but did not produce results.